Dart-o-s/aos_fc/plan.md

     [x] DONE 2025-03-28 00:42 change the add option to "insert" at current position

     [ ] OPEN when inserting treat "# box" and "* chapter" special
-        - means, put "$ Chapters" automatically at the end.
         - I think for now, "# Chapters" could be just placed before "$ Deleted"
+        - "$ Chapters" just where the user puts them

     [] make sure added cards contain no \n or \r perhaps in load and store, just replace?